osiasg/tfcb_2024/homeworks/homework02/README.md

 Complete the interactive tutorial.

 _Did you hit any points of frustration, and if so, how could we improve the material to avoid that frustration?_
+It is tedious and time consuming, but doable.

 ## Problem 1